fubark/cyber/docs/hugo/content/docs/toc/syntax.md

 The logical operators `and`, `or`, and `not` are supported.

 `and` evaluates to `a` if `a` is not truthy.
 Otherwise, it evaluates to `b`.
 If `a` is not truthy, the evaluation of `b` is not executed.
-A number value that isn't 0 is truthy.
+A numeric value that isn't 0 is truthy.
 An object reference is always truthy.
 The none value is not truthy.
 ```cy
 true and true  -- Evaluates to true
 123 and 234    -- Evaluates to 234